 With a focus on postgraduate and professional funding, the Grants Register is one of the most comprehensive sources of information for PhD students looking for support.
-It’s not limited to the UK, either: listing around 4,200 awards in 56 countries, the Grants Register has an impressive scope.
+It’s not limited to the UK, either: listing around 3,500 awards, the Grants Register has an impressive scope.

 The only problem is that the Grants Register isn’t available online, only in physical form.
 However, many universities and local libraries will have a copy of the directory for you to browse.